apify/apify-docs/content/docs/monitoring/monitor_shared_datasets.md

 For this use case, we will imagine you want to scrape fresh jokes from two websites and [store them in a single named dataset]({{@link storage/dataset.md#sharing-datasets-between-runs}}) daily.

 You created two tasks from **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) and set them to save the results in the desired dataset.
-Next, you need to test (validate / verify) your data to make sure it fits your needs.
+Next, you need to test (validate/verify) your data to make sure it fits your needs.
 To avoid creating separate software that will do this, you can use our [monitoring suite](https://apify.com/apify/monitoring).

 ![Joke tasks]({{@asset monitoring/images/joke-scraper-tasks.webp}})